ptrbortolotti/BeamDyn_CpLambda/README.md

 Test 16: test 15 with stiffness and inertia matrices from Test 12 (BeamDyn vs OpenFAST ok)

-Test 17: Test 12 with cubic twist and order_elem=5 (Blade 1 ok, Blades 2/3 fail).
-Increasing order_elem decreases the error, which disappears for linear twist
+Test 17: Test 12 with cubic twist and order_elem=5 (Blades 1/2/3 ok)

 Test 18: Test 17 with no gravity (Blades in OpenFAST are all identical, BD driver returns a phase shift)

-Test 19: Test 17 with linear twist (Blade 1 ok, Blades 2/3 minor mismatch)
+Test 19: Test 17 with linear twist (Blades 1/2/3 ok)